6 ways to prevent burglary and theft at your business

 How small business insurance protects your business from burglary and theft

 Theft and burglary don’t have to cut into your bottom line.
-In the event of an incident, these small business insurance policies can help your business recover:
+In the event of an incident, the following types of small business insurance policies can help your business recover:

 Commercial property insurance, sometimes referred to as business hazard insurance, can compensate your business for supplies, equipment, inventory, and furnishings stolen from your premises.
 This policy protects your assets and your business space, regardless of whether it’s leased or owned.

-A business owner’s policy, also known as a BOP, bundles property insurance protection with general liability insurance – typically at a more affordable rate than if the policies were purchased separately.
-It offers businesses a way to save money while covering losses such as damage or theft.
+A business owner’s policy, also known as a BOP, bundles property insurance coverage with general liability insurance – typically at a more affordable rate than if the policies were purchased separately.
+It offers businesses a way to save money while covering losses, such as damage or theft.

-Inland marine insurance can cover certain high-value items, as well as property you own that leaves your business, such as tools you take to and from worksites.
+Inland marine insurance provides coverage for certain high-value items, as well as property you own that leaves your business, such as tools you take to and from worksites.
 Equipment that moves from location to location, such as cameras, tools, and catering gear, typically have a higher opportunity for loss.
 Inland marine insurance can cover a range of items that standard property insurance policies cannot.